dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

     |---export/
 ```

-Instead of modifying the code, you can put those settings in `config.toml`:
+Rather than providing the paths in the `dlt.pipeline` function, you can also set them
+in the in `config.toml` file:

 ```toml
 export_schema_path="schemas/export"